SUMMARY – Workstation Power Failure Investigation – v1.0.0

 1.1 Project Description

-The goal of this task was to identify and fix unexpected system shutdowns affecting a law firm’s database workstation.
+The goal of this task was to identify and fix unexpected system shutdowns that affected a law firm’s database workstation.

 A structured physical layer analysis was used to:

-• Ensure the hardware could reliably handle power demands during peak usage.
+• Ensure that the hardware can reliably handle power demands during peak usage.

 • Prevent unexpected shutdowns that could lead to database corruption.

-• Improve tracking of hardware changes and their impact on system performance.
+• Improve the tracking of hardware changes and their impact on system performance.

-This approach ensures the system remains reliable through proper hardware planning and capacity management.
+This approach ensures that the system remains reliable through proper hardware planning and capacity management.

 1.2 Technical Task / Troubleshooting Process

-The investigation focused on the power delivery system since software logs did not show clear errors.
+The investigation focused on the power delivery system because the software logs did not show clear errors.

 Key Actions & Observations

-• Reviewed system behavior and found that shutdowns occurred during heavy read and write operations on newly installed hard drives.
+• Reviewed the system behavior and discovered that shutdowns occurred during heavy read and write operations on newly installed hard drives.

-• Estimated total system power usage and compared it to the PSU capacity.
+• Estimated the total system power usage and compared it with the PSU capacity.

-• Ran stress tests using high disk activity to simulate peak load.
+• Ran stress tests using high disk activity to simulate the peak load.

-• Ensured the new PSU included protection features such as Over-Current Protection (OCP).
+• Ensured that the new PSU included protection features such as overcurrent protection (OCP).

-• Documented the setup to support future hardware planning and repeatability.
+Documented the setup to support future hardware planning and its repeatability.

 Root Cause: The addition of multiple hard drives caused the system to exceed the capacity of the 300W PSU.
-This triggered a safety shutdown during high power usage.
-The issue was resolved by upgrading to a higher-capacity power supply.
+This triggered a safety shutdown during high-power usage.
+This issue was resolved by upgrading to a higher-capacity power supply.

 1.3 Resolution and Validation

-The issue was resolved by upgrading the power supply and confirming system stability under load.
+This issue was resolved by upgrading the power supply and confirming the system stability under load.

 Parameter Configuration Value